domdunstan/NerualMassModellingToolbox/README.md

 # NerualMassModellingToolbox
-This repository contains code to generate figures and run the algorithms described in Dunstan et al. (2023) "Global nonlinear approach for mapping parameters of neural mass models".
+This repository contains code to generate figures and run the algorithms described in Dunstan et al. (2023) Global nonlinear approach for mapping parameters of neural mass models. doi: https://doi.org/10.1371/journal.pcbi.1010985.

 The repository comes in two parts.
 1. To provide a platform for the implementation of single and multi objective evolutionary algorithms on